About Kelly Morden

 She welcomes kids of all levels and physical abilities, believing that every child should be given the equal right to learn and participate in artistic programming.

-- George Brown College in Dance Performance Preparation (2005) and Dance Performance Studies (2008).
+- Graduated from George Brown College in Dance Performance Preparation (2005) and Dance Performance Studies (2008).

 Her additional certifications include: